 At the end of the 17th century, it was estimated the population of England and Wales was about 5 1/2 million.
 The population of Scotland was about 1 million.
 The population of London was about 600,000.
 In the mid 18th century the population of Britain was about 6 1/2 million.
 In the late 18th century it grew rapidly and by 1801 it was over 9 million.
 The population of London was almost 1 million.

-During the 18th-century towns in Britain grew larger.
-Nevertheless, most towns still had populations of less than 10,000.
+But most towns still had populations of less than 10,000.
 However, in the late 18th century new industrial towns in the Midland and the North of England mushroomed.
-Meanwhile, the population of London grew to nearly 1 million by the end of the century.

 Towns in 18th Century England